csb324/eleventy-obsidian-ninareth/notes/People/PCs/Hugh.md

 Likes to knit.
 Has knit many little hats for [[Nadia]].
 Likes birds?

-Knew [[Costi's Dad]] in the war, maybe.
-This part is unclear I think.
-Might be part of the memory loss.
+Knew [[Costi's Dad]] in the war, but his memory loss stops him from recalling the specifics.
+He did still have the [[Vlad Grosu Patch]], which he has given to [[Costi]] -- and he was unable to even read the writing on it.

-His spiritual weapon is a flaming bird.
+His spiritual weapon is a flaming bird, or knitting needles, or perhaps a big bowl of soup.

 #### Known Aliases
 * "The Rebel and the Robot" (with [[Costi]])